The Montessori Method

 What was it that made her aware of these prejudices regarding educating the child?
-It started with her scientific observation of children as a treasure house of unlocked potential, which the child has a natural disposition to develop.
-In her careful study of children she let the children show her the course of fundamental development which goes by the name "The Montessori Method".
+It started with her scientific observation of children as a treasure house of unlocked potential,in which the child has a natural disposition to develop.
+In her careful study of children, Dr Montessori let the children show her the course of fundamental development, also known as "The Montessori Method".

 In the first 3 years of life children develop tendencies for exploration, orientation, order and communication within the environment of their immediate family.
 The unconscious absorbent mind of the child builds his or her own psychic pattern of behavior.
 The family provides the guide to the customs of society, to its way of life, to food habits, religion, ideals and language.
 Nature gives children an intense desire to copy society, but a child cannot do this until he or she has a chance to study his or her surroundings.

 Around the age of 3 years, when the "conscious" absorbent mind takes over, the child needs an environment in which these tendencies can continue to flourish, using the actualized potentials which result from the previous 3 years.
 According to the Montessori Method, we present the child the "Prepared Environment".
 Dr. Montessori spent the early part of her career developing the teaching aids that are a critical component of the Prepared Environment.

 In the Prepared Environment there are simple daily activities which the child can access without the assistance of an adult.
 We present these simple daily rituals as the Exercises of Practical Life, in which children learn the basic skills required for daily functioning in society, such as pouring a glass of water, dressing themselves, and how to interact, courteously, with others.